About Us

 Founding Editor:

-Indira Chandrasekhar: Indira Chandrasekhar started writing fiction with an increasing focus on the short story upon returning to India after more than 17 years abroad.
-She has a Ph.D. in Biophysics and prior to committing to fiction writing she studied the dynamics of biological membranes at research institutes in India, the United States and Switzerland.
-An anthology of short stories she has co-edited will appear shortly.
-Links to her published stories are available on her blog – www.indi-cs-blog.blogspot.com.
+Indira Chandrasekhar: Indira Chandrasekhar started writing fiction with an increasing focus on the short story upon returning to India after more than seventeen years abroad.
+She has a PhD in Biophysics and, prior to committing to fiction writing, studied the dynamics of biological membranes at research institutes in India, the United States and Switzerland.
+Links to her published work are available on her blog.
+She co-edited the anthology Pangea, Thames River Press, 2012.
+A collection of her short stories, Polymorphism, was published by HarperCollins in 2017.
+In December 2020, a curated anthology of thirty stories celebrating ten years of the magazine was brought out by Context, the literary imprint of Westland.

 Editors: